abby2727/laravel-rest-api/README.md

 DB_PASSWORD={PASSWORD}
 ```
 ## Note:
-•   It doesn't contain any frontend.
+•   It doesn't contain any frontend. <br>
 •   I'am using a Postman platform for testing my API.